akrolsmir/trace/README.md

 - "chat with in Claude/ChatGPT"?

 Misc:
+- Add about page
 - More linking to relevant links (webpage, linkedin, ea forum)
+- Clear unnecessary info eg on grants
 - Load in Manifund; add other funds
   - How to segment specific CG fund vs others?